Emergency Cash for Single Mothers

 Is financial help for single moms taxable?

 Not all financial aid for single moms is taxable.
 Child support, most welfare programs and need-based scholarships covering tuition, fees and books don’t count as income.
-If you’re unsure whether a payment is taxable, check the program rules or consult a tax specialist.
+If you’re unsure whether a payment is taxable, check the program rules or consult a tax professional, as rules vary by program and individual circumstances.

 Are there loans for single mothers with no credit check?

-“No credit check” loans are typically a trick and may be a signal of scam.
+Loans advertised as “no credit check” often carry the highest fees and least consumer protection.
+Legitimate lenders typically perform at least a soft credit check to assess your ability to repay.
 Look for options that use a soft credit check instead: bad-credit installment loans offered online, payday loans, title loans, cash advance apps, and P2P loans.
 Soft credit check loans do not hurt your credit score and ensure a lender cares about your ability to repay.

 Which programs help single mothers cover college costs?